-This could be really useful and effective, because it will keep your system safer than while Windows 10 is actually running.
-That way, various malware and other malicious software won’t even have a chance to get to your files, which is really good.
+This could be really useful and effective because it will keep your system safer than while Windows 10 is actually running.
+That way, various malware, and other malicious software won’t even have a chance to get to your files, which is really good.

 Before we show you how to run Windows Defender at startup, we have to tell you that once you initiate the process, your computer will restart automatically.

-Now, let’s see how to perform an offline scan with Windows Defender in Windows 10 version 1607:
+Now, let’s see how to perform an offline scan with Windows Defender in Windows 10 version 1607.